 - Download our Moving to France Guide (PDF)

-Expats moving to France will find plenty of reasonably priced, comfortable housing options.
-The standard of accommodation in France is similar to other Western European countries, with comfortable but small living quarters dominating the housing market.
+The standard of accommodation in France is similar to that of other Western European countries, with comfortable but small living quarters dominating the housing market.
+When moving to France, you’ll find plenty of reasonably priced, comfortable housing options despite the current market slowdown.

 Housing in France varies from studio apartments and condos to cottages, farmhouses and even châteaux.
-It is generally best for expats to know well in advance the type of accommodation they're in the market for.
+It is generally best to know well in advance the type of accommodation you’re in the market for, as competition can be fierce in popular expat areas like Paris, Provence and the Dordogne.

 Types of accommodation in France

-The type of accommodation available in France depends largely on the region.
-Most cities offer apartments and studios, while as one travels further from the cities, iconic French châteaux, farm cottages and stone houses are more readily available.
+The types of accommodation in France depend largely on the region.
+Most cities offer apartments and studios, and as you travel further from the cities, iconic French châteaux, farm cottages and stone houses are more readily available.
+Housing construction has sharply declined, with only around 60,000 new homes built for sale in 2024, making existing properties all the more valuable.

-While shipping furniture to France is a viable option, expats can rest assured that they won't have much difficulty finding furniture after arriving in the country.
-Paris in particular is wonderfully shopper-friendly, boasting a famous range of second-hand and antique stores, as well as a number of modern superstores.
+While shipping furniture to France is a viable option, you can rest assured that you won’t have much difficulty finding furniture after arriving in the country.
+Paris, in particular, is wonderfully shopper-friendly, boasting a famous range of second-hand and antique shops and several modern superstores.

 Apartments